Our Fees at Nurses Defence Service

 Our barristers are English speaking.
 Some have other language skills.
 Where an interpreter is needed, please let us know.

-For a clearer understanding of the fees that may be charged for legal services provided by NDS lawyers, call us without obligation and in strict confidence to discuss them.
+For a clearer understanding of the fees that may be charged for legal services provided by our lawyers, use our contact form, or call us without obligation and in strict confidence to discuss them, on our main number.

 Nurses Defence Service